Archdiocese of Cincinnati: 1847 to 1900

 In 1850, Pope Pius IX elevated the Diocese of Cincinnati to an archdiocese with the dioceses of Louisville, Detroit, and Cleveland as its suffragans.
 Purcell became the first archbishop of Cincinnati.
-Purcell in 1852 purchased a small hospital in Cincinnati for the Sisters of Charity, who opened St. John’s Hotel for Invalids.
+Purcell in 1852 purchased a small hospital in Cincinnati for the Sisters of Charity, who opened St. John's Hotel for Invalids.
 The first Catholic hospital in the archdiocese, it is today TriHealth Good Samaritan Hospital.

 In 1853, Purcell alienated some of Cincinnati's Protestants by arguing that Catholics should not be taxed to support public schools.
 Later that year, he created controversy when he invited Cardinal Gaetano Bedini, the emissary of Pope Pius IX, to visit Cincinnati.
 Many German Protestant "Forty-Eighters", who had fled Europe after the failed revolutions of 1848, saw Bedini as a symbol of oppression due to his role in putting down a revolution in the Papal States in 1849.
 They organized a protest march to Purcell's residence, where Bedini was staying, on Christmas Day 1853.
 When the demonstrators clashed with police, several were injured and one died.

 The Vatican in 1868 erected the Diocese of Columbus from the archdiocese, taking "the territory from the Ohio River to the Scioto River ... together with the Counties of Franklin, Delaware and Morrow."
-The end of Purcell's long tenue as bishop and archbishop was marked by scandal.
+The end of Purcell's long tenure as bishop and archbishop was marked by scandal.
 Many parishioners in the archdiocese, distrustful of banks after the Panic of 1873, had begun depositing funds with the archdiocese for safekeeping.
 These funds ultimately amounted to $3.6 million.
 However, the archdiocese fund was hit with a bank run in 1877, rendering it insolvent and unable to pay back all the depositors.

-The Franciscan Sisters in 1878 opened St. Elizabeth Hospital, the first Catholic hospital in Dayton.It later became the Franciscan Medical Center, which closed in 2000.
+The Franciscan Sisters in 1878 opened St. Elizabeth Hospital, the first Catholic hospital in Dayton.
+It later became the Franciscan Medical Center, which closed in 2000.

 In 1880, Bishop William Elder of the Diocese of Natchez was appointed coadjutor archbishop in Cincinnati by Pope Leo XIII to assist Purcell.
 After Purcell died in 1883, Elder automatically became archbishop.

 Elder became archbishop when the archdiocese was facing severe financial problems.
 Elder systematically organized the administration of the archdiocese.
 He reopened Mount Saint Mary Seminary in 1887, which had been closed since 1879.
 He instituted the office of chancellor and insisted on annual reports from clergy and parishes in order to reduce the archdiocesan debt.
 In 1891, after 14 years of litigation, a court found that the archdiocese owed $140,000 to parishioners who had lost money during the 1877 bank run.
-Elder accepted the verdict in 1892 and assessed parishes to replay the debt in full.
+Elder accepted the verdict in 1892 and assessed parishes to repay the debt in full.